sellmair/kompass/README.md

 @Destination(target = [MyFragmentOrActivity::class])
 ```
  OR implement the _KompassDestination_ Interface (if you do not want to use the Kompass-Compiler)

+ I consider it a good idea implemented a sealed superclass for groups of _Destinations_ and restrict
+ the Kompass object to this superclass.

 #### Set sails to a Ship
 Once your activity has started, you have to provide a sail for the ship which should route to certain